Perth to Tasmania 2024/5

 3/10 560km

 It was a blustery night with only the odd shower.
 In the morning the cold wind came howling out of the west, so for most of the day the birds were hunkered down against the cold wind.
 I only got 4sp at camp but one was a Redthroat, so the area is slowly coming back to life after the 2019-20 fires.
 Many of the regrowth trees though are still only head high.
 Refueled at Norseman and headed on east.
-Buldania Eyre hwy only had 2sp, Dundas NR had 6sp, Parkbay Fraser Range had the usual Rufous Treecreeper.
+Buldania Eyre hwy only had 2sp, Dundas NR rest stop had 6sp, Parkbay Fraser Range had the usual Rufous Treecreeper.
 Newman Rocks had lots of Brown Honeyeaters in the shrubs but I never saw one.
 Wrecked house Eyre Hwy had a Banded Lapwing.
 The small pool had Wheatbelt Frog and Western Toadlet calling.
 90km east of Baladonia only had some Yellow-throated Miners chasing an Australian Raven.
 There had a been a few light showers to go with the perfect tail wind I had all day so there were a few pools around.
 My site at Nuytsland reserve had one and there were lots of birds making use of it at this barren looking spot.
 There were 150 Budgerigars, Crimson Chat, White-fronted Chat, Australian Pipit, Brown Songlark and a Black-faced Woodswallow in the only tree on the site, a rather exceptional 20min for this site.
 From there we went to Hampton Tableland west of Madura to camp just on dark again.

 Sturt’s Desert Pea